 The pros of debt consolidation

 Debt consolidation is a great way of making life a little simpler.
 Debts are often held in different places, each with their own payment arrangements, interest rates and end dates.
-As this explanation from AvantCredit shows, a debt consolidation loan packages this up as one payment, allowing you to see what you need to pay and when in one place.
+A debt consolidation loan packages this up as one payment, allowing you to see what you need to pay and when in one place.

 This is a fairly common practice and that means that borrowers are able to shop around for a good deal.